MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Introduction-of-Zigbee-Basic.md

   </tr>
 </table>

 The PAN ID is chosen by the coordinator upon network formation.
-Because the PAN ID is the distinguishing factor between one network and another, it should be random to unsure its uniqueness.
+Because the PAN ID is the distinguishing factor between one network and another, it should be random to ensure its uniqueness.
 It’s recommended that you select a random 16-bit value for your PAN ID that keeps your network from coinciding with any other network that happens to exist in the area.

 Now, what if you happened to pick a PAN ID that’s already used by another network?
 Or what if you did pick a random PAN ID that wasn’t in conflict with any other network, but later another network grew to overlap with yours?
 If the PAN ID conflict ever happens, the stack can in fact detect such a conflict and can update its PAN ID automatically and inform all the nodes in its network to move to the new PAN ID, so that each node can continue communicating with nodes in its original network and exclude anyone on the conflicting network.
 You may be wondering how the stack does this.